gpbsumido/test-idk/README.md

 There are two main uses for the Helika SDK

+0.)
+Creating an instance of the Helika SDK initiates a session.
+Therefore, each instance will have a session id available through the instance (i.e. helikaCaller.sessionID)

 1.)
 Use with the Helika Events API
 This is for sending events to the Helika API in a pre-defined structure.
-You will need to use your Events API Key given to you by Helika.
+You will need to use your Events API Key given to you by Helika.<br />

-2.)
-Sending User Acquisition calls to the HelikaUA API This is for UA calls such as logging UA project referrals or checking ambassadors.
-You will need to use your UA API Key given to you by Helika (can also be found in the settings page on the Helika UA app).

-## Helika Events API Use Cases

-### Fingerprinting Example:

-Arguments: N/A

-Response: {<br />
-&emsp;fingerprint_id: string // user fingerprint id<br />
-&emsp;request_id: string // request fingerprint id<br />
-}
+The session id of the helika sdk instance is passed allong in the event of event calls.
+If you want to use a new session id, create a new instance of the sdk.

 ```ts
 import Helika from "helika-sdk"